swoopsta/LEMP-Stack-AA/README.md

 I'm using Brotli for compression.
 Brotli will take priority over gzip when enabled.
 CloudFlare supports Brotli so I'll take advantage of it.
 You can read more about Brotli at [https://github.com/google/brotli](https://github.com/google/brotli).
 I'm using a forked version that's more up to date.
 PagespeedMod is another Google project that I like to include because of it's flexibility.

 ###### Nginx Module Reference
 Since we're compiling Nginx from source, we're going to be taking advantage of the fact that we can trim some default modules that I don't think I'll use.
 For your reference, we've included some helpful links that will get you up to speed on Nginx modules.
-If there's a module that you'd like to add to the Nginx build, you can add it to the compile.sh script.
+If there's a module that you'd like to add to the Nginx build, you can add it to the compile-nginx.sh script.

 * [Nginx: Default Modules](https://docs.nginx.com/nginx/admin-guide/installing-nginx/installing-nginx-open-source/#modules-built-by-default)
 * [Nginx: Non-default Modules](https://docs.nginx.com/nginx/admin-guide/installing-nginx/installing-nginx-open-source/#modules_not_default)
 * [Nginx: Third Party Modules](https://github.com/agile6v/awesome-nginx#third-modules)

 ##### Compiling Nginx
 It's finally time to compile Nginx using the parts we've downloaded.
-If you're running version numbers that differ from the versions we had listed above, don't forget to change them inside the compile.sh script in the Variables section.
+If you're running version numbers that differ from the versions we had listed above, don't forget to change them inside the compile-nginx.sh script in the `Versions` section.
 The script is currently a work in progress.
 It will do its work in /usr/local/src/nginx/nginx-1.15.2 (version number).

-I like using `checkinstall` command rather than make.
-It tells the server to package our compiled source into a more easily managed .deb package file.
-Moving through the prompts, you can tell it not to list the installation files, and yes to exclude them from the package.
-Since Nginx updates quite frequently, doing this allows us to easily upgrade later on.
+Moving through the prompts, choose modules to include/exclude them from the package.
 To upgrade to the latest version, double check Nginx and module versions (as this document may not be up to date), then simply repeat the installation process above.
-Restart Nginx and you should be running the latest version.

 The script will install the SystemD service to handle bootup processing.
 If you feel the need to modify it use:
 ```